 The official and national language is Spanish, while the country’s co-official languages are Catalan, Galician, Basque and Occitan.

-Spain HR at a Glance
+Important Spanish Human Resources at a Glance

 The Spanish labor law framework is comprehensive and provides robust protection for employees.
 The labor law regulates individual and collective relationships between employees and employers, the scope of which extends to other related areas such as social security, healthcare, work safety, special employment relationships and procedural law.